The Typology, Plus & Product Categories

 - Architecture +Mobility - The way we get around cities is changing.
 Car sharing, bike rentals, and new forms of public transportation are having an impact on the buildings we build.
 Submit projects that deal with this phenomenon.
 Only the aspect of how architecture is responding to mobility will be considered for this category.

-- Architecture + Modelling - New ways of drawing means architectural projects that were inconceivable just a few years ago.
-Programs like Grasshopper and its parametric classmates are just one example of these new technologies.
-Submit projects that are the direct result of these new drawing techniques - they will be judged only on the application of this new technology.
+- Architecture +Technology - New technologies means architectural projects that were inconceivable just a few years ago are now possible.
+Submit projects that are the direct result of these new innovations - they will be judged only on the application of this new technology.

 - Architecture +Self Initiated Projects - Online crowdfunding sites like Kickstarter are changing the traditional role of the architect by putting the designer into the driver's seat.
 Submit projects that were incepted by architects and designers and demonstrate how the architecture and design fields are impacting the larger discourse around design.
 Only the entrepreneurial aspect of entries will be considered for judging in this category.